houshuang/blog/content/posts/2010-12-07-two-metaphors-for-professors-and-course-delivery.md

 title: Two metaphors for professors and course delivery, comparing North America and China
 created_at: Tue, 07 Dec 2010 13:30:44 +0000
 kind: article
-tags:
-- academia/research
-- china
-- Education
-- europe
-- MA thesis
-- open-education
-- p2pU
-- The Top Level Courses Project
+tags: academia/research, china, Education, europe, MA thesis, open-education, p2pU, The Top Level Courses Project
 ---

 I have described the historical and contextual background for the Top